Skip To Main Content

 • Penalties for early withdrawal

-• You have a lump sum of money that you know you won’t need for several months or more.
-For example, if you have funds saved for a down payment on a home that you don’t plan to buy for another year
+You have a lump sum of money that you know you won’t need for a while.
+For example, if you have funds saved for a down payment on a home that you don’t plan to buy for another year, a CD is often more beneficial.
+It lets you earn more interest on the balance compared to a traditional savings account or regular money market account.

 Back to top